top of page

 Revelo AR and "Dakota Spirit Walk" were made possible with support from The Metropolitan Regional Arts Council of the Minnesota State Arts Board, The National Endowment for the Arts, The John S. and James L. Knight Foundation, The City of St Paul’s Cultural Star Program, The Lowertown Future Fund, The Archie D. and Bertha H. Walker Foundation, and The McKnight Foundation.

 I created Revelo as a virtual ‘gallery' in which multidisciplinary artists can experiment with an expanded toolkit of immersive technologies they wouldn’t otherwise have access to.
 I'm grateful that Pixel Farm has embraced the concept so completely, lending their expertise and working side-by-side with artists like Marlena Myles.
+I'm grateful to Public Functionary's Tricia Heuring for bringing Marlena to my attention in the first place.
 And I'm grateful to the Arboretum's public art director, Wendy DePaolis, for her amazing work as co-producer.

 Menu